Libyan civil war (2014–2020): Salafist militias

 Salafists, called Madkhalis by their enemies, fought alongside Haftar LNA since the beginning against the Islamist militias, especially Shura Council of Benghazi Revolutionaries and IS whom they considered Khawarij after a fatwa from Saudi Rabee al-Madkhali.

 Zintan brigades

 Since the Battle of Tripoli Airport, armed groups associated with Zintan and the surrounding Nafusa region have become prominent.
 The Airport Security Battalion is recruited in large part from Zintan.
 The "Zintan Brigades" fall under the leadership of the Zintan Revolutionaries' Military Council.

 Wershefana militias

 Wershefana tribal and mainly Gaddafi loyalists armed groups, from the area immediately south and west of Tripoli, have been active in and among Haftar forces west of Libya.

 On 5 August 2014, Warshefana forces captured Camp 27, a training base west of Tripoli.
-Wershefana armed groups have also been involved in a long-standing tribal conflict with the neighbouring Zawia city since 2011.
+Wershefana armed groups have also been involved in a tribal conflict with the neighbouring Zawia city since 2011.
 Zawia has allied with Libya Dawn since August 2014, although its commitment to Libya Dawn is reportedly wavering.